robbert-harms/MDT/docs/developers.rst

 Code guidelines
 ===============
 MDT is written in two languages, Python and OpenCL.
-We have a general naming style to follow and for both Python and OpenCL we have a syntax style guideline.
+We have a general naming guideline and for both Python and OpenCL we have a syntax style guideline.

 Variable naming